2017-18 NEIGHBORHOOD BRIDGES PARTNERS

 BRECK SCHOOL PARTNERSHIP

 In 2012-2013, Children’s Theatre Company and Breck School formed a teaching artist internship program.
 This is a unique partnership which combines not only academic class and service learning, but also fosters interactions among an arts organization, public and independent schools.
-During the 2016-2017 school year, 28 Breck upper school students in grades 10, 11 and 12 are participating.
-They study Bridges pedagogy through a year-long class “Performance and Social Change” taught by Tom Hegg and Dennis Joslyn at Breck and take part in a Neighborhood Bridges classroom as a teaching artist intern on Wednesdays through Service Learning hours from September through May at Jefferson and Lyndale School in Minneapolis.
+During the 2017-2018 school year, 15 Breck upper school students in grades 10, 11 and 12 are participating.
+They study Bridges pedagogy through a year-long class “Performance and Social Change” taught by James Carlisle at Breck and take part in a Neighborhood Bridges classroom as a teaching artist intern on Wednesdays through Service Learning hours from September through May at Lyndale School in Minneapolis.

 Please join us for the 20th annual